b-fg/postproc/README.md

 ## **PostProc**
 ### A post-processing package for my PhD CFD simulations

-This library has the goal of gathering all the python scripts I write for post-processing Computational Fluid Dynamics simulations (CFD) data I use for my PhD.
+This library has the goal of gathering all the python scripts I write for post-processing Computational Fluid Dynamics simulations (CFD) data I produce for my PhD.
 By making it public I hope someone else can find this useful as well.

 This repository contains the ``postproc`` package provided with the following tools